bnan/codestream/README.md

 # stream

+Stream the contents of a file to a server (which web clients are connected to) via WebSockets whenever it is touched, effectively creating a live stream coding experience.

 ## Server

-Start the server that relays the streamer data to the connected clients:
+Start the server that relays the streamer to the connected clients:

 ```
 cd server/